Call for Proposals 2019

 3) A brief abstract of the project (maximum 200 words).

-4) Proposed budget, using the worksheet provided (download .doc file).
-The budget should total no more than $3,000, unless additional funding has been secured.
+4) Proposed budget, using the worksheet provided (download .docx file).
+The research budget should total no more than $3,000, unless additional funding has been secured.
 The budget should itemize costs related to carrying out the proposed research.
-Possible budget items include: wages for personnel, travel for work on the project, research tools and materials, technology services, and dissemination costs.
+Possible budget items include: wages for personnel, travel for work on the project, research tools and materials, and technology services.

 a.
 Indicate whether you have applied for or received any other funding for this project.
 No additional financial commitments by the institution are required, but they will be weighed in the evaluation of the proposal.